SukyoungCho/Apple-Stock-Price-prediction-using-LSTM/README.md

 This is a final project for STAT 453: Deep Learning (Spring 2020), and its goal is to demonstrate how deep learning algorithm could be applied to the real world in making a profit.

+In September 2019, Apple has become the world’s first trillion-dollar company.
+Apple’s stock price has escalated from 172 to 324 just in a year of 2019 – almost doubled.
+However, there are various factors, sometimes even imperceptible, affecting the stock price.

+Therefore, the motivation of our project is to figure out whether machines are able to learn from the previous data and envisage profitable stocks.
+The development of technology may be more beneficial if people can make money without working but by investing with the help of AI.
+Since traditional neural networks have a major shortcoming in analyzing and predicting a trend of stock price, Long Short Term Memory networks, a special kind of Recurrent Neural Network, is adopted in order to loop through in themselves and generate accurate and precise prediction.

 ## Description

 In this repository: